Last updated: June 03, 2024

 Step 10: Close the sale

 Home buying can be very rewarding, but also very stressful.
 There are many steps involved, and a lot of details that require your attention.
-If you’re prepared and know what to expect, you increase your chances of obtaining the best mortgage for your needs.
-Go into the process with patience, ask questions, and trust your instincts when it comes to what works for you.
+If you’re prepared and know what to expect, you increase your chances of getting the keys to your dream home and obtaining the best mortgage for your needs.
+Go into the process with patience, ask questions, and trust your instincts when it comes to what will work best for you.

 Discover Home Loans doesn’t offer purchase mortgages, but home equity loans and cash out refinances are options to keep in mind when you have home equity to tap into.